libbitcoin/libbitcoin-explorer/README.md

 ```sh
 $ sudo ./install.sh --build-dir=/home/me/mybuild
 ```
-Installing into a directory other than `/usr/local`, such as `/home/me/myinstall`:
+Building into a directory other than `/usr/local`, such as `/home/me/myinstall`:
 ```sh
 $ ./install.sh --prefix=/home/me/myinstall
 ```